 STRESSED OUT?
 There is a reason that animal therapy is beneficial for people with post-traumatic stress.
 Touch and movement are two healthy ways to quickly manage feelings of panic and worry.
 Petting an animal or walking with a pet can help you feel calm and worry-free almost immediately.
 Whether it's a dog that helps you run out your stress or an affectionate bunny that follows you from room to room, the interactive nature of a pet's love can create a soothing atmosphere.

 NEED A CONFIDENCE BOOST?
 It doesn't matter what put a dent in your confidence, we all have times where we need a little pick-me-up in the self-esteem department.
 When it comes to filling our confidence tank, pets are genetically designed for it.
 The inability of a pet to be verbally critical or judgmental means your turtle or cat or fish has great potential to lift you up when you['re down.
 Pets are satisfied with the simplest acts of attention and affection.
 Being able to please your pet by the little things you do generates feelings of accomplishment, and that builds confidence.

-It is really about adopting a pet that matches your personality.
-Petfinder has spent 20 years learning how to help people find the right animals to create a bond that will last a lifetime.
-If you are looking to become a pet parent, Petfinder makes it easy to find that perfect pet to adopt.
+It is really about adopting a pet that matches your personality - and once you find the right animal(s) to create a bond with, it will last a lifetime.